AdamK-2006/Portfolio/capsule-doc-generator/README.md

   * Another that returns a list of template names, this is for the dropdown menu.

 ## License
-This project is proprietary and was developed for internal use at WideFM.
+This project is proprietary and was developed for internal use at **WideFM**.
 A license will be specified if released for public use.